Configuration file

 add-file-name = {doc[author]}{doc[title]}

-# Define a lib for books
+# Define a library for books.

 [books]